10 of the Highest Paying Jobs You Can Get Without a Degree

 1. Firefighter 46k

 If you never dropped that dream you had in grade school then you still may want to look into becoming a firefighter.
 The job is both tough and dangerous, but it can be extremely rewarding if you are the kind of person who has a strong desire to serve the community.
 The job is also a very strange combination of long periods of waiting around followed by incredibly intense events (both physical and mental).
-On top of that there are extreme conditions such as major fires which can have you working practically nonstop for weeks.
+On top of that there are extreme conditions such as major fires which can have you working practically nonstop for weeks on end.

-It that’s still appealing then you may find the 46,000 dollars per year that the average firefighter makes to be quite decent income.
+If that’s still appealing then you may find the 46,000 dollars per year that the average firefighter makes to be quite decent income.
 Do note however that becoming a firefighter still does require training.
 But it’s not college.

 2. EMT 31k